“Here's the guest room!"

 “She was a woman.”

 Diode indifferently explained.
 "They were a same-sex couple.
 It was a pair of married women who provided fierce guidance and leadership to the Circs back then, and who laid the cornerstone of our lifestyle by giving birth to the besshu.
 The Circs couldn't bring themselves to accept that, so once there were only couples between men and women, they erased the records of those two.
-That's what the legends say, anyway."
+According to legend, anyway.”
+Diode turned off the Content she was showing Terra, who was now breathless, and peeked around the corner.
+“I wanted to find proof, so that's why I asked to see the logs.”

 Ten days passed, then twenty, then thirty.
 Idaho and the other base ships continued to spin, the water miners worked the icy moons, the outboard workers quietly repaired the exterior of the ship here and there, and twisters flew their boats while decompas spread their nets.
 Diode continued her usual routine of disappearing only to reappear in Terra's dining room at mealtimes for a chat before she returned to the attic.